pgRouting/pgrouting/src/bdDijkstra/doc/pgr_bdDijkstra.rst

 Synopsis
 -------------------------------------------------------------------------------

-Dijkstra's algorithm, conceived by Dutch computer scientist Edsger Dijkstra in 1956.
-It is a graph search algorithm that solves the shortest path problem for a graph with non-negative edge path costs, producing a shortest path from a starting vertex (``start_vid``) to an ending vertex (``end_vid``).
+Based on Dijkstra's algorithm, the bidirectional search finds a shortest path a starting vertex (``start_vid``) to an ending vertex (``end_vid``).
+It runs two simultaneous searches: one forward from the source, and one backward from the target, stopping when the two meet in the middle.
 This implementation can be used with a directed graph and an undirected graph.

 Characteristics
 -------------------------------------------------------------------------------

 The main Characteristics are:

 - Process is done only on edges with positive costs.
 - Values are returned when there is a path.

 - When the starting vertex and ending vertex are the same, there is no path.

   - The `agg_cost` the non included values `(v, v)` is `0`

 - When the starting vertex and ending vertex are the different and there is no path:

   - The `agg_cost` the non included values `(u, v)` is :math:`\infty`

-  - For optimization purposes, any duplicated value in the `start_vids` or `end_vids` are ignored.

-  - The returned values are ordered:

-    - `start_vid` ascending
-    - `end_vid` ascending

-  - Running time: :math:`O(| start\_vids | * (V \log V + E))`
+- Running time (worse case scenario): :math:`O((V \log V + E))`
+- For large graphs where there is a path bewtween the starting vertex and ending vertex:

+  - It is expected to terminate faster than pgr_dijkstra (one to one)

 Signature Summary